iamshadmirza/BlogsByShad/blogs/node-lesson9/index.md

 ### Step 3: Capture Event Data

+As we read in step 1, the second argument of the `emit()` method can be used to pass data.
+We call this data as payload.
 Any payload passed while emitting the event will be received as the first argument of the callback passed with `EventEmitter.on()`.
 Remember the example we discussed above?
-This is how we can pass the user information and it will notify who joined with name and email property.
+This is how we can pass the user information with name and email property and notify who joined.

 ```js
 const EventEmitter = require('events').EventEmitter;